Hawaii’s Most Haunted.

 Haunted Koloa Tree Tunnel

-Headed towards the Southern shore, we take the scenic route through the famous Tree Tunnel on Maluhia Road.
-Aptly named, the Tree Tunnel is made up of hundreds of fragrant, century-old eucalyptus trees planted along nearly a mile of roadway whose branches seem to reach across the road creating a beautiful tunnel of shade and foliage.
-Many late-night travelers claim that the Tree Tunnel is haunted.
+Tree Tunnel on Kauai is made up of hundreds of trees whose branches reach across the road creating a tunnel.
+Late-night travelers claim the Tree Tunnel is haunted.

 The Mo‘o at Haunted Kipu Falls